ATAS (Amazing Task and Assignment System) Developer Guide

 Step 4

-The ArrayList containing the results from Step 3 will be parsed into SearchCommand#SearchList()
+The ArrayList containing the results from Step 3 will be parsed into SearchCommand#SearchList() to format the results into a String suitable

 for printing out to the users.